ladybug-tools/3d-models/supported-file-formats.md

 ## Possible Support

 Here's a list of the 3D model file formats supported - more or less - by Three.js.
-Thes are the files listed in the [Three.js Editor]( http://mrdoob.github.io/three.js/editor/ )
+These are the files listed in the [Three.js Editor]( http://mrdoob.github.io/three.js/editor/ ).
 Many are quite obscure, but you might find one or two that you like.

 * amf